xavigm/ollama-analyzer-panel-grafana/README.md

 You can see how to install the plugin in my blog post: https://blog.xavigonzalez.net/analiza-tus-metricas-con-ia-desde-grafana/

 The plugin is still in development and has not been signed.
+It also doesn't have tests.
+It's based on the idea of ​​the <a href="https://github.com/tomglenn/tomglenn-openanalyser-panel">tomglenn</a> plugin, but uses dashboard data to perform the analysis and integrates ollama.